Central Polynesian tropical moist forests: Geography

 All the islands in the ecoregion are atolls, low islands of coral sand surrounding a central lagoon.
 There are eight inhabited and nine uninhabited atolls.

 The islands of the ecoregion are aligned from north-northwest to south-southeast for 3400 km, crossing the equator.
 The northernmost, Johnston Atoll, is at 16°44′N latitude and 169°31′W longitude.
 The southernmost is Suwarrow at 13°16′S latitude and 163° 7′W longitude.

 Teraina, Tabuaeran, Kiritimati, Malden, Starbuck, Vostok, Caroline, and Flint are part of Kiribati.
 Kingman Reef, Palmyra Atoll, and Jarvis Island are territories of the United States.
-Kiritimati is the largest island in the 388 square kilometres.
+Kiritimati is the largest island in the 388 sqkm.

 Johnston Atoll lies northwest of the Line Islands and southwest of the Hawaiian Islands.

 The Northern Cook Islands include the atolls of Pukapuka, Rakahanga, Manihiki, Penrhyn, and Suwarrow.
 The Southern Cook Islands are in the separate Cook Islands tropical moist forests ecoregion.